j-andrews7/Genotify/README.md

 ## Usage

 Genotify is dead simple to use.
 Type a query into the search box and click the search button, hit enter, or use the hotkey `ctrl+q` (or `cmd+q`) to query from clipboard (even if Genotify isn't focused!).
 Search for and select species with the species filter, or filter hits in the hits table dynamically.
-Click on a different hit in the hits table will show the information for that hit.
+Clicking on a different hit in the hits table will show the information for that hit.
 Expand the various sections to read what said gene does, explore expression data, see disease associations, or view links out to various data sources.

 ## Issues/Comments
 Hit up the issues pages here and drop a line.
 I'm usually pretty quick to respond.
 I'm also open to suggestions for new features.